Choosing The Right Pile Height For Your Turf

 Turfs with longer blades also provide a lot more cushioning under the feet.
 Longer pile heights are perfect if you enjoy relaxing on the grass during those warm summer days.

-So, if your children love playing outdoors or if you just enjoy going barefoot in your backyard, a turf with a soft surface is the best choice.
+So, if your children love playing outdoors or if you just enjoy going barefoot in your backyard, Artificial turf with a soft surface is the best choice.

 As your turf endures more foot-traffic over time, the tall blades of grass will gradually flatten out and lose their lushness.
 Because of this, you might have to use a broom to get the blades back to an upright position.